meddle0x53/learning-rxjava/README.md

 Using multiple Observable operators in order to handle and augment an HTTP response from Github.

 The example can be found here [HttpRequestsExample](https://github.com/meddle0x53/learning-rxjava/blob/master/src/main/java/com/packtpub/reactive/chapter05/HttpRequestsExample.java)

+#### 26. Observable.interval and Schedulers (Chapter 6, pages 103-105)
+More information of Observable.interval and its default Scheduler.
+Contains an example of debugging information of the emitted items and the current Thread.

+The example can be found here [IntervalAndSchedulers](https://github.com/meddle0x53/learning-rxjava/blob/master/src/main/java/com/packtpub/reactive/chapter06/IntervalAndSchedulers.java)